beibing173/yeji_index/README.md

 </p>

 <p align="center">
-  Made with ❤️ and 🐔 by the Fry酥条/Beibing
+  &copy Made with ❤️ and 🐔 by the Fry酥条 and Beibing.
 </p>